jeesunikim/x402-stellar-facilitator/README.md

 # X402 Stellar Facilitator Service

-A facilitator service for the Stellar network, similar to Coinbase's X402 facilitator but designed specifically for Stellar transactions.
+A x402 facilitator service for the Stellar network

 ## Overview

-This service implements the [x402 payment protocol](https://github.com/coinbase/x402) for the Stellar network.
+This service implements the [x402 payment protocol's Facilitator](https://github.com/coinbase/x402/blob/main/typescript/packages/x402/src/types/verify/x402Specs.ts) for the Stellar network.
 It provides three main endpoints for facilitating x402 payments:

 - **`/verify`** - Verifies a payment according to x402 spec
 - **`/settle`** - Settles a payment and submits it to the Stellar network